DL4mHealth/COMET/README.md

 ### Processed data
 Download the raw data from the links above and run notebooks in the folder `data_processing/` for each raw dataset to get the processed dataset.
 The folder for processed datasets has two directories: `Feature/` and `Label/`.
 The folder `Feature/` contains files named in the format `feature_ID.npy` files for all the patients.
-Each`feature_ID.npy` file contains trials belonging to the same patient and stacked into a 3-D array with shape [N, T, D], where N denotes # of trials, T denotes the timestamps for a trial, and C denotes the feature dimensions.
+Each`feature_ID.npy` file contains trials belonging to the same patient and stacked into a 3-D array with shape [N, T, C], where N denotes # of trials in a patient, T denotes the timestamps for a trial, and C denotes the feature dimensions.

 The folder `Label/` has a file with the name `label.npy`.
 This label file is a 2-D array with shape [N, 2], where N also denotes the # of patients.
-The first column is the label, and the second column is the patient ID, ranging from 1 to N. The processed data should be put into `datasets/DATA_NAME/` so that each patient file can be located by `datasets/DATA_NAME/Feature/feature_ID.npy`, and the label file can be located by `datasets/DATA_NAME/Label/label.npy`.
+The first column is the label, and the second column is the patient ID, ranging from 1 to N.

+The processed data should be put into `datasets/DATA_NAME/` so that each patient file can be located by `datasets/DATA_NAME/Feature/feature_ID.npy`, and the label file can be located by `datasets/DATA_NAME/Label/label.npy`.

 ## Experimental setups